Journal of Child Language

-The Journal of Child Language is a peer-reviewed academic journal covering all aspects of the scientific study of language behavior in children, the principles which underlie it, and the theories which may account for it.
+The Journal of Child Language is a bimonthly peer-reviewed academic journal covering all aspects of the study of language behavior in children, the principles which underlie it, and the theories which may account for it.
 This includes various aspects of linguistics such as phonology, phonetics, morphology, syntax, vocabulary, semantics, pragmatics, and sociolinguistics.
-Its editor-in-chief is Heike Behrens (University of Basel).
+Its editors-in-chief are Elma Blom (Utrecht University) and Melanie Soderstrom (University of Manitoba).
 It was established in 1974 with David Crystal (Bangor University) as its founding editor.
-The journal is published by Cambridge University Press and is the official journal of the International Association for the Study of Child Language.
+The journal is published by Cambridge University Press and is fully open access.
+It is the official journal of the International Association for the Study of Child Language.

 Abstracting and indexing

 The journal is abstracted and indexed in: